mtumilowicz/scala213-functional-programming-collections-workshop/README.md

   objects cannot take parameters, whereas classes can
 * have the same initialization semantics as Java statics
 * singleton object is initialized the first time some code accesses it
+## non-strictness
+* To say a function is non-strict just means that the function may choose not to evaluate its arguments
+* Boolean functions && and || are non-strict
+* if you invoke `standard_method(sys.error("failure"))` you’ll get an exception - `sys.error("failure")`
+will be evaluated before entering the body of the method
+* The arguments we’d like to pass unevaluated have an arrow => immediately before their type.
+In the body of the function, we don’t need to do anything special to evalu- ate an argument annotated with => .
+We just reference the identifier as usual
+  * Nor do
+    we have to do anything special to call this function.
+We just use the normal function call syntax, and Scala takes care of wrapping the expression in a thunk for us
+* Scala won’t (by default) cache the result of evaluating an argument
+## lazy evaluation
+* Adding the lazy keyword to a val declaration will cause Scala to delay evaluation of the right-hand side of that lazy val declaration until it’s first referenced.
+It will also cache the result so that subsequent references to it don’t trigger repeated evaluation
+* Formal definition of strictness
+  * If the evaluation of an expression runs forever or throws an error instead of returning a definite value, we say that the expression doesn’t terminate, or that it evaluates to bottom.
+A function f is strict if the expression f(x) evaluates to bottom for all x that evaluate to bottom.
+* As a final bit of terminology, we say that a non-strict function in Scala takes its argu- ments by name rather than by value
+* lazy val initialization scheme uses double-checked locking to initialize the lazy val only once

 # list
 * immutable data structure
     * how we modify them?